junxit/us-congress-bills-114/bill.md

 ## § 5.
 Report to Congress

-- **(a)** *In general* After completing the identification required by section 3(a) and not later than one year after the date of the enactment of this Act, the Secretary of Defense shall submit to the appropriate committees of Congress a report on the actions taken by the Secretary to carry out this Act.
+- **(a)** *In general* After completing the identification required by section 3(a) and not later than 1 year after the date of the enactment of this Act, the Secretary of Defense shall submit to the appropriate committees of Congress a report on the actions taken by the Secretary to carry out this Act.
 - **(b)** *Contents* The report submitted under subsection (a) shall include the following:
   - **(1)** The number of individuals identified under section 3(a)(1)(B).
   - **(2)** Of all the severance payments described in section 3(a)(1)(A), the aggregate amount that the Secretary withheld for tax purposes from such payments.